2n1k1ch2/goss/README.md

     // ... your application code ...
 }
 ```
-Key Prometheus metrics will be available at /metrics:

-stackscope_goroutines_total{signature="abc123"}

 ## Contributing
 We welcome contributions!
 Please feel free to open issues, suggest features, and submit pull requests.